Denman Housing Review Project

 Lot Coverage

-Lot coverage refers to the percentage of a lot’s total area that is covered by buildings, measured by the building footprints (only the area they take up on the ground).
+Lot coverage refers to the percentage of a lot’s total area that is covered by buildings (the space buildings occupy on the ground).
+This is important for:

 Floor Area

-Floor area refers to the total usable interior space of a building across all levels.
-It provides a more direct measure of the actual size of a house or structure.
+Floor area refers to the total usable interior space of a building across all floors.
+This directly controls the actual size of a house or structure, influencing affordability and visual scale.

-• 25% maximum lot coverage for residential lots
+• Maximum lot coverage on residential lots is currently set at 25%.

 Lot Size Lot Coverage Max Footprint (m2) Approx. House Size (GFA, 2 Storeys)